IABTechLab/uid2docs/api/v2/sdks/client-side-identity.md

 - You can call `init()` any time after the SDK has been loaded by the corresponding script tag, typically during page loading.
 - Initialization calls require a [callback function](#callback-function) that is invoked after the SDK is initialized.
 - When creating an instance for the UID2 lifecycle on the client, the `identity` property in the `init()` call refers to the `body` property of the response JSON object returned from a successful [POST /token/generate](../endpoints/post-token-generate.md) or [POST /token/refresh](../endpoints/post-token-refresh.md) call with the server-side generated identity.
-- Since the SDK relies on [first-party cookies](#uid2-cookie-format) to store the passed UID2 identity information for the session, subsequent `init()` calls on different page loads might have the `identity` property empty. {**GWH_03_AT: I don't totally understand this.
-Is it important?
-Anything users should do to help prevent it?**}
+- Since the SDK relies on [first-party cookies](#uid2-cookie-format) to store the passed UID2 information for the session, a call to `init()` made by a page on a different domain might not be able to access the cookie.
+You can adjust the settings used for the cookie with the `cookieDomain` and `cookiePath` options.
 - To tune specific behaviors, initialization calls might include optional configuration [parameters](#parameters).

 The following is a template of an `init()` call with the server-side generated identity included.